-Campus and/or local first responders on the scene of a critical incident or dangerous situation will help determine if only a particular segment or segments of the campus community should receive the notification.
+Campus and/or local first responders on the scene of a critical incident or dangerous situation may determine that only a particular segment or segments of the campus community should receive the notification.
 In these types of incidents, generally campus community members in the immediate area of the dangerous situation (i.e., the building, adjacent buildings, or surrounding area) will receive the emergency notification first.
-Campus authorities will continually evaluate the situation and assess the need to notify additional segments of the campus population if the notification has been segmented.
+The Responsible Campus Authorities will continually evaluate the situation and assess the need to notify additional segments of the campus population if the notification has been segmented.